bogzbonny/yeehaw/README.md

 ## Stability, Upcoming Refactors, Bugs

-If you plan to build on Yeehaw right now, that's great news!
+If you plan to build on yeehaw right now, that's great news!
 I'd like to keep you apprised of some upcoming changes.
 If you do wish to experiment and or start development on yeehaw I wouldn't be too afraid of these upcoming changes, I'll try'n help out anyone who needs a hand fixing things broken by upcoming refactors / update a breaking changes doc with upgrade instructions.
 HAVE NO FEAR

-- There ain't much testing in here at all, soon a TUI snapshot tester is going to be developed, which should bring up coverage from about 0% as it stands.
+- There ain't much automated testing in here at all, soon a TUI snapshot tester is going to be developed, which should bring up coverage from about 0% as it stands.
 - Taffy is going to be integrated in.
 It shouldn't change the existing location mechanisms just build on top of them.
 - Proper window minimization behaviour is blocking on the Taffy integration such